teletrace/teletrace/web/README.md

 - `yarn test`
 - `yarn lint`

+The following scripts will run against the `lupa-ui` package:

+- `yarn start:lupa-ui`
+- `yarn build:lupa-ui`

 ## Installation

-Installs the required packages for each package in the monorepo:
+Installs the required packages for all the packages in the monorepo:

 ```sh
 yarn install